Words by Daniel Bosley; Pictures by Aishath Naj

 His copious notes on life (and death) in the Maldives were published shortly after his return to western France in 1611, providing for the world the only detailed account of the isles between the 14th and 19th centuries.

 C.W.
-Rosset (1885): German doctor Carl Wilhelm Rosset travelled to the Maldives in 1885, becoming the first person to photograph the mysterious inhabitants.
+Rosset (1885): German explorer and businessman Carl Wilhelm Rosset travelled to the Maldives in 1885, becoming the first person to photograph the mysterious inhabitants.
 After collecting pictures and artefacts during a two month stay, he went on to author a number of articles about Maldives society and culture.

 Thoroughly unimpressed by his interactions with the Sultan Ibrahim Nooraddeen, Rosset’s plans to travel more widely across the atolls were thwarted by a general suspicion of foreigners, exacerbated by his visit’s close proximity to German aggression in Africa – word of which had reached Male’.
 Historians have since argued that he may not even have met the Sultan, with a double being insisted upon by advisers still smarting from the Portuguese influence on Sultan Hassan IX 300 years before.

 His account of the trip revealed the then endemic fevers that blighted the atolls, as well as fascinating details into Male’ society and culture.
 Tragically, most of his incredible photographs are thought to have been destroyed in Berlin at the end of the World War II.

 H.C.P.
 Bell (1879, 1922): British Civil Servant Henry Charles Purvis Bell followed Pyrard’s tradition of discovering the Maldives as part of his civil servant’s duties in Ceylon, though Maldivian hospitality had somewhat improved.
 Expressing a desire to pick up where the Frenchman left off, he set about studying the protectorate on behalf of the British government in Ceylon.

 Specialising in archaeology, Bell returned to the Maldives after his retirement, unearthing remnants of the country’s pre-Islamic period.
 Bell’s detailed Monograph on the History, Archaeology and Epigraphy was published posthumously in 1940.